Purposive sampling

 Another example.
 Your research objective is to determine the patterns of use of social media by global IT consulting companies based in the US.
 Rather than applying random sampling and choosing subjects who may not be available, you can use purposive sampling to choose IT companies whose availability and attitude are compatible with the study.

-Advantages of Purposive Sampling (Judgment Sampling)
+Advantages and Disadvantages of Purposive Sampling (Judgment Sampling)

 - Purposive sampling may be the only appropriate method available if there are only limited number of primary data sources who can contribute to the study